 By the end of this post, you’ll learn how a heater system works, why your car has no heat at idle, how to diagnose it, and what you can do to fix it.
 You’ll also learn a ton of coolant system maintenance pro tips.

 Your car’s heating system, also known as HVAC (Heating Ventilation Air Conditioning), doesn’t actually create any heat.
 Instead, it scavenges heat from the engine’s coolant system.
 And so, more often than not, the root cause of heating system issues is rooted in the coolant system.

-At its most basic, the heating system functions by diverting some hot coolant from the engine into a heater core located behind the dashboard.
+At its most basic, the heating system diverts some hot coolant from the engine into a heater core behind the dashboard.
 A heater fan blows across the heater core sending the available heat into the cabin.

-The whole system is housed inside a heater matrix which employs various passageways, blend doors, sensors, and stepper motors to direct airflow to different areas of the cabin.
+The whole system is housed inside a heater matrix that employs various passageways, blend doors, sensors, and stepper motors to direct airflow to different cabin areas.
 For example, air may be directed to the windshield, face, or feet of passengers or any combination thereof.